RDFLib/VocExcel/README.rst

 1. Windows command line
 ```````````````````````
-There is a Windows EXE file, ``vocexcel.exe``, in the ``vocexcel/bin/`` folder that can be used like this:
+There will soon be an Windows EXE file, ``vocexcel.exe``, in the ``vocexcel/bin/`` folder that can be used like this:

 ::

     c:\\Users\\nick> vocexcel.exe vocabulary-x.xlsx

-The command above will generate a vocabulary RDF file in the same directory as the ``vocexcel.exe`` program.
+The command above will generate either a vocabulary RDF file in the same directory as the input Excel file, or an Excel file from the RDF file, based on file endings.

 2. Shell command line script (Linux/Unix/Mac)
 ``````````````````````````````````````````